Home Compare DASH vs NOW

 DoorDash vs ServiceNow: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ServiceNow carrying a narrow edge on profitability.
+ServiceNow holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 DoorDash still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.